 There are multiple places that you can live and enjoy.
 Some neighborhoods cost more than others; some have different “feels” and amenities, but most of them have some pretty solid options for you when you’re looking to get a nice home that you love.

-Are there options for Miami Beach residents that aren’t seniors?
+Are there options for Miami Beach residents who aren’t seniors?

 Most people assume that only senior citizens live in places like Miami Beach, but the area has expanded over the years, offering more for everyone.